 #2 Sketchup Free

-Sketchup is a CAD software built to create 3D designs and 2D documentation.
+Sketchup is CAD software built to create 3D designs and 2D documentation.
 Sketchup’s free version includes 3D modeling features for individual users, as well as cloud storage and model viewing.
 Sketchup also provides access to a variety of free and premium 3D assets for users to take advantage of.
 As businesses using Sketchup grow, they can upgrade to paid versions for features such as offline development.